-The Public Safety Officer, is a dual trained position in both custody and dispatch.
+The Correctional Deputy is a dual-trained position in both custody and dispatch.
 Under supervision, supervises the conduct of prisoners at county holding facilities.
-The Public Safety Officer assists with and performs booking and screening procedures; assists with the transportation of prisoners; receives and transmits radio and telephone communications and dispatches law enforcement and other public safety personnel.
-The Public Safety Officer answers questions concerning prisoners and inmates status.
-This is an entry-level position in the Public Safety Officer series.
+The Correctional Deputy assists with and performs booking and screening procedures; assists with the transportation of prisoners; receives and transmits radio and telephone communications and dispatches law enforcement and other public safety personnel.
+The Correctional Deputy answers questions concerning prisoner's and inmate's status.
+This is an entry-level position in the Correctional Deputy series.
 Incumbents perform many assignments in a training and learning capacity.
-When sufficient job knowledge and work performance have been demonstrated, and completed, an incumbent may be promoted to the level of Public Safety Officer II.
+When sufficient job knowledge and work performance have been demonstrated and completed, an incumbent may be promoted to the level of Correctional Deputy II.

 Example of Duties